- #standwithUkraine New

 Partner, ANTIKA Law Firm

 The principles of ensuring justice are declared in the Constitution of Ukraine.
-The main ones are ensuring justice exclusively by courts and inadmissibility of delegating functions of courts, as well as of appropriation of their functions by other bodies or officials; extension of the jurisdiction of courts for any legal dispute and any criminal charge; the binding nature of judicial decisions on the entire territory of Ukraine.
+The main ones are ensuring justice exclusively through courts and the inadmissibility of delegating functions of courts, as well as appropriation of their functions by other bodies or officials; extension of the jurisdiction of courts for any legal dispute and any criminal charge; the binding nature of judicial decisions on the entire territory of Ukraine.

-Today, Ukraine still finds itself on the edge of judicial reform, the main purpose of which is to raise the efficiency of the judicial process, combating corruption in a courtroom and actually creating an independent judicial system.
+Today, Ukraine still finds itself on the edge of judicial reform, whose main purpose is to raise the efficiency of the judicial process, combatting corruption in courtrooms and actually creating an independent judicial system.

 Ukraine has a three-level system of justice.
-Those are local courts, courts of appeal and the Supreme Court of Ukraine, which is the highest court of Ukraine’s judicial system and not only delivering justice but also performing an important task of ensuring uniform application of the rules of law by courts of different jurisdictions.
+Those are local courts, courts of appeal and the Supreme Court, which is the highest court of Ukraine’s judicial system and not only delivering justice but also performing an important task of ensuring uniform application of the rules of law by courts of different jurisdictions.

 Local courts of first instance are the most numerous.
-Courts of first instance decide on the merits of a case, as they are endowed with the right to establish factual findings of a case via assessment of evidence collected in a case at their own inner conviction.
-The judgements of local courts, as a rule, come into force after termination of the term for the appeal or after review of the case by a court of appeal, if a judgment was not canceled or modified as a result of the review.
+These courts decide on the merits of a case, as they are endowed with the right to establish factual findings of a case via assessment of evidence collected in a case at their own inner conviction.
+Judgements made by local courts, as a rule, come into force after termination of the term for the appeal or after review of the case in question by a court of appeal if a judgement was not canceled or modified as a result of the review.